 Contributed by Janine from Get Out With Kids

-If you are looking for long sandy beaches and a quick island getaway, you can find it a 2-hour drive (90km) north of the Brisbane CBD – and you don’t even need to catch a boat or ferry!
-Bribie Island is a 34km long sand island (comprised largely of national park) conveniently linked to the mainland by a road bridge.
+If you are looking for long sandy beaches and a quick island getaway, then this is the perfect Brisbane day trip.
+Bribie Island is a 34km long sand island comprised largely of national park and it is conveniently linked to the mainland by a road bridge.

 On the south-east side, Woorim Beach is a perfect spot for day trippers.
 The fully patrolled beach has waves just big enough for boogie-board fun at an average 0.5-1m high, and a playground, picnic area and BBQs make it ideal for families.
 The Surf Club at Woorim Beach is perfect for those who would rather leave the food prep to someone else!